demo

 The onComplete handler triggers our postPasskeyLoginNew function, which performs the final steps to log the user into Cognito:

 1. Decode the JWT: The signedPasskeyData is a JWT.
 We decode it to extract the webauthnId, which is a stable identifier for the user in Corbado’s system.
-We will use this as the username for Cognito’s custom flow.
+We will use this as the username for Amazon Cognito’s custom flow.

 2. signIn: We call signIn from the AWS Amplify library, passing the webauthnId as the username and specifying authFlowType: 'CUSTOM_WITHOUT_SRP'.
 This initiates the custom authentication flow and triggers our define_auth_challenge and create_auth_challenge Lambdas.